mhausenblas/k8s-autoscale/README.md

 The underlying [autoscaling algorithm](http://kubernetes.io/v1.1/docs/design/horizontal-pod-autoscaler.html#autoscaling-algorithm) is as follows:

-- The observation period of the autoscaler is controlled by `--horizontal-pod-autoscaler-sync-period` and defaults value to 30 sec.
+- The observation period of the autoscaler is controlled by `--horizontal-pod-autoscaler-sync-period` and defaults to 30 sec.
-- The CPU utilization is the recent CPU usage of a pod (average across the last minute) divided by the CPU requested by the pod.
+- The CPU utilization is the average CPU usage of a pod across the last minute divided by the CPU requested by the pod.
 - Currently, the CPU usage is taken directly from Heapster (see also below).
-In future, there will be API on master for this purpose (see also the PR <a href="https://github.com/kubernetes/kubernetes/pull/11951">11951</a>).
+In future, there will be an API on the master for this, see also PR <a href="https://github.com/kubernetes/kubernetes/pull/11951">11951</a>).

 The target number of pods is calculated from the following formula: